MazX0p/MazX0p2.github.io/_posts/2026-07-27-certsrv-id-cmc-addExtensions-KB5014754-bypass.md

 If the extension isn't there, you've reproduced the finding, and you can stop — A is sufficient to show the defence didn't run.
 B and C are just aim.

-Tooling and the full CMC builder are on my GitHub.
+The full CMC builder (`cmc_addext.py`), the independent cert parser, the three-experiment runner, and the reverse-engineering notes are on GitHub: **[github.com/MazX0p/cmc-addext](https://github.com/MazX0p/cmc-addext)**.
 Go check my work.

 ## Detection